AndrewBlumhardt/YouTube-Logic-Apps/README.md

 *	Recommended to run on a 24-hour schedule.
 5. Deploy the “YouTube Video Review” workbook:
 *	This gets you stated with a basic set of reporting views.
+6. Run each playbook manually to verify successful setup and to initialize the tables.
+Start with the playlist app.
+Wait 10-15 minutes for the tables to initialize.